MicrosoftDocs/azure-docs/articles/fxt-edge-filer/fxt-add-nodes.md

 # Tutorial: Configure the cluster - Add cluster nodes

-A new cluster is created with only one node.
+A new Azure FXT Edge Filer cluster is created with only one node.
 You should add at least two more nodes and enable high availability before doing other configuration.

 This tutorial explains how to add cluster nodes and enable the High Availability (HA) feature.